GrosSlava/PyProjectBuilder/README.md

 Modules = Source/Module1;Source/Module2 (relative paths to building modules files) \
 Modules = Source/Module3 (append array of modules) \
 Ignore = Source/Debug.cpp;Source/DebugDir (relative paths to files or folders to ignore) \
-AdditionalInclude = Source/Public (additional relative paths to folders for includes search) \
+AdditionalIncludeDirs = Source/Public (additional relative paths to folders for includes search) \
+AdditionalLibsDirs = /media/user/sda/MyLibs (absolute paths to dirs where compiler can search linkig libs) \
+Libs = SFML (absolute paths to libs to link or it's name) \
-ResultName = MyProgram (name of resulting file, be default 'a')
+ResultName = MyProgram (name of resulting file, be default 'a') \
+EntryPointName = MyFooMain (name of the function that will be the entry point to the program, by default use compiler defaults) \
+ConvertWarningsToErrors = false (convert all compilation warnings into errors, by default false)

 example file PyBuildFile.txt: